jdsandifer/Style-Guide/general.md

 1. [Simplicity](#simplicity)

 ## Acronyms
-- When using acronyms, only upper case the first letter, treating it as a regular word.
+- When using acronyms, only upper case the first letter, treating it as a regular word

 ```PHP
    public function setUdfs($udfs)